thyseus/yii-user-management/README.md

 * The Yii User Management Module needs a mysql Database Connection to work.

-* Extract the Yii User Management Module under the modules/ directory of your Web Application.
+* Extract the Yii User Management Modules (protected/modules/) under the modules/ directory of your Web Application.

 ```
 $ cd testdrive/protected